yuriy-chumak/ol/README.md

 (please, this section is outdated, please wait to updates)

 OL can be embedded in your project.
-More info can be found in docs.

-This is usage sample:
+It supports direct calls for C functions for 32- and 64-bit platforms with full callback support.

+Please check the next code for sample usage:

     --- cut ---
     // embedded example
+    #include "olvm.h"

-    #include "olvm_xtra.h"
+    #include <stdio.h>

+    #if _WIN32
+    __declspec(dllexport)
+    #else
     __attribute__((__visibility__("default")))
-    word* sample_add(OL* ol, word arguments) {
-        word* fp; // memory pointer
-        fp = ol->fp;

-        word* fa = (word*)car(arguments); arguments = cdr(arguments);
-        word* fb = (word*)car(arguments); arguments = cdr(arguments);
+    #endif
+    int sample_add(int fa, int fb)
+    {
 	    // math
-        int a = sftoi(fa);
+	    int a = fa;    fprintf(stderr, "DEBUG: a = %d\n", a);
-        int b = sftoi(fb);
+	    int b = fb;    fprintf(stderr, "DEBUG: b = %d\n", b);
-        int r = a + b;
+	    int r = a + b; fprintf(stderr, "DEBUG: r = %d\n", r);

 	    // result
-        word* result = F(r);

-        ol->fp = fp;//
-        return result;
+	    return r;
     }

     int main(int argc, char** argv)
     {
-        return vm_new(
+        OL* ol = OL_new(
             "(import (otus pinvoke) (owl io))"
-            "(define % (dlopen))" // get own handle "(define sample_add (dlsym+ % \"sample_add\"))"
+            "(define $ (dlopen))" // get own handle "(define sample_add (dlsym $ type-int+ \"sample_add\" type-int+ type-int+))"

             "(print \"sample_add: \""
-            "   (sample_add 1 2))"
+            "   (sample_add 1 2))", 0);
-            "(halt 1)", 0);
+        OL_eval(ol, 0, 0);
+        OL_free(ol);
     }
     --- cut ---

-You can call your own functions from OL code.

-Currently this is more complecated.
 You need:

 a. compile OL with -DHAS_DLOPEN and -DHAS_PINVOKE options
       (don't forget for -DEMBEDDED_VM)

-b. send to vm "(import (otus pinvoke))" (owl/pinvoke.scm must
+b. notify vm about using pinvoke library: "(import (otus pinvoke))"
-      be accessible from your executable)
+      ("otus/pinvoke.scm" file must be accessible from your executable)

-c) send to vm "(define me (dload))" where "me" is some
-      appropriate variable name or you can use "let, let*" or any other construction you like

-Now you have two variants - embed OL function or simple C function call.

-For embed OL function call you must

-d. declare you function for OL like this
-      '(define myFuction (dlsym+ me "functionname"))'
-      in this code
+c. load function exporter library as "(define any-variable (dload))" for self
+      executable or "(define any-variable (dload \"mylib.so\"))" for "mylib" dynamic library (mylib.dll for windows)

+d. notify vm about function prototypes that you want to call. pinvoke mechanism
+      provides smart translation from internal OL data format into machine specific that used by common languages (C in sample).

+Pinvoke described in the [Project Page](http://yuriy-chumak.github.io/ol/?ru/pinvoke) (still in progress), so for now function interface declaration from sample in details:

+'(define sample_add (dlsym $ type-int+ "sample_add" type-int+ type-int+))':

+ * sample_add - any appropriate variable name for your internal OL function name.
+      This variable will be associated with lambda that can call the native function.
+ * second argument in (dlsym) - type-int+ - is return type of native function, it can be type-int+ for integers, type-string for string, etc. available types you can check in otus/pinvoke.scm
-      *) "functionname" - function name string. you must export this function from your code to make it accessible from OL Now your function will receive OL* as furst parameter.
-This structure provides memory pointer and you have low-level access to OL scructures.
+ * third argument is function name string. you must export this function from your code to make it accessible from OL
-      This mechanism will help to provide you OL language native extensions, in feature structure will extent by help functions.

-For normal C function call (actually platform invoke mechanism) you must

-e. declare you function for OL (via vm_puts, sure) like this
-      '(define myFuction (dlsym me type-int+ "functionname" type-string type-int+))' in this code
-      *) myFunction - any appropriate variable name for your function internal OL script name.
-This variable will associated with lambda that can be called in further code.
-      *) second argument in (dlsym) is return type of native function available types you can check in owl/pinvoke.scm *) third (dlsym) arg is function name string. you must export this function from your code to make it accessible from OL *) other (dlsym) args is argument types for native function, pinvoke will try to convert arguments of myFunction lambda to this type. available types can be checked in owl/pinvoke.scm too.
+ * next dlsym args is argument types for native function, pinvoke will try to convert arguments of sample_add lambda to this type.

-Small comment for this: if you want to get number - let use type-int+,
-         if you expect SMALL number - let use type-fix+.
-No differences between types with + and with - are present.
 e) well, now you can freely use your native function like this for example
-      '(print (myFunction "str1" 123))'
+      '(print (sample_add 1 2))'

 More information about pinvoke you can get in source files
     lib/sqlite.scm
-    lib/opengl.scm and OpenGL/version-X-X.scm
+    lib/opengl.scm and OpenGL/version-x-x.scm
     lib/winapi.scm
     lib/x11.scm

-* All embedded OL api in progress and can be changed in feature.
+* All embedded OL API in progress and can be changed in feature.

 DOCUMENTATION